photoprism/photoprism-docs/docs/getting-started/proxies/apache-2.md

 # Using Apache 2.4 as Reverse Proxy

-!!! info ""
+!!! tldr ""
-    Should you experience problems with Apache, we recommend that you ask the Apache community for advice, as we cannot provide support for third-party software.
+    Should you experience problems with Apache, we recommend that you ask the Apache community for advice, as we cannot provide support for third-party software and services.

 !!! example
     ```